 - In Spain, a coche is a car, whereas in most countries it means “baby stroller”, and in Guatemala it means “pig”.

 These examples highlight the importance of a clear understanding of both the language, and the market (region), that you are translating for.

 How important is communication?

 In an increasingly globalised and borderless world, communicating your global message to local markets is more important than ever.
-The quality of your translated content — whether in your webpage, corporate materials or legal contracts — speaks volumes for your own commitment to quality and respect for local cultures.
+The quality of your translated content — whether on your website, corporate materials or legal contracts — speaks volumes for your own commitment to quality and respect for local cultures.

 Conclusion – Markets and Languages

-QuickSilver Translate will help you to tailor your documentation to your target market, ensuring an accurate and appropriate tone is maintained throughout.
+Quicksilver Translate will help you to tailor your documentation to your target market, ensuring an accurate and appropriate tone is maintained throughout.
 Contact us for more information.